Interview with Reazon Holdings, Inc. CTO Takayuki Niwa

 After graduating, I entered a Japanese entertainment company and was engaged in the creation of arcade games.
 However, I always wanted to get involved in computer graphics, so I quit and moved to the U.S. But even after that, I was tasked with developing games in L.A. and Honolulu because of my job history.
 Still, the game for the PlayStation in which I was the main programmer was a smash hit with over 1 million copies sold.
 I was also the main programmer for the Final Fantasy 9 battle scenes.
 That was also a hit with high ratings, so I felt like it was a great experience.

-Afterwards, I returned to Japan and worked at think tanks and even ran my own business to build experience.
+Afterward, I returned to Japan and worked at think tanks, and even ran my own business to build experience.
 Then, my colleagues from when I was working in the U.S. were starting a new project, so I moved to the U.S. once again and worked on creating a virtual world.

 My primary roles involve running the development organization and hiring, but Reazon Holdings is churning out various services, so I use my position as CTO to select new technology, advice and propose the course of action as well.